 Kerry is an encourager with a longstanding love for China and a passion for the nurturing and development of collaborative leaders.

 The Schottelkorbs live in Los Angeles and have two children and nine grandchildren.

-Brent Fulton is the founder and president of ChinaSource and the editor-in-chief of ChinaSource Quarterly.
+Brent Fulton is the founder of ChinaSource and the editor-in-chief of ChinaSource Quarterly.